-Demand for the Company's products remained very strong throughout 2012.
+Demand for the Company's products was strong in 2013.
 We believe this strong demand for our products was due to:

-- the Company's continued practice of introducing innovative and exciting new products, - new shooters joining the ranks of gun owners, and - the current political environment that favorably impacted the entire firearms industry, and - increased manufacturing capacity and greater product availability for certain products in strong demand.
+- the Company's continued practice of introducing innovative and exciting products, - new shooters joining the ranks of gun owners, - the current political environment that favorably impacted the entire firearms industry, and - increased manufacturing capacity and greater product availability for certain products in strong demand.

-New product introductions in 2012 included the 10/22 TakeDown rifle, the Ruger American Rifle, the SR22 pistol, the 22/45 Lite pistol, and the Single-Nine revolver.
-New products represented \$182.0 million or 38% of firearm sales in 2012, compared to \$98.6 million or 30% of firearms sales in 2011.
+New product introductions in 2013 included the LC380 pistol, the SR45 pistol, the Ruger American Rimfire rifle, the SR-762 rifle, and the Red Label II shotgun.
+New products represented \$195.8 million or 29% of firearm sales in 2013, compared to \$182.0 million or 38% of firearms sales in 2012.

-The estimated sell-through of the Company's products from the independent distributors to retailers increased 63% in 2012 from the comparable prior year periods.
-For the same periods, the National Instant Criminal Background Check System ("NICS") background checks (as adjusted by the National Shooting Sports Foundation) increased 28%.
+The estimated sell-through of the Company's products from the independent distributors to retailers increased 18% in 2013 from the comparable prior year period.
+For the same period, the National Instant Criminal Background Check System ("NICS") background checks (as adjusted by the National Shooting Sports Foundation) increased 7%.